-A major retrospective of legendary British photographer Don McCullin has now opened at Tate Liverpool.
-The Tate Britain exhibition which was first shown in London last year will show over 250 photographs taken over a 60 year career – and which have all been printed by McCullin himself in his home darkroom.
+A major retrospective of legendary British photographer Don McCullin has reopened opened at Tate Liverpool (opens in new tab).
+The Tate Britain exhibition which was first shown in London in 2019, originally opened in Liverpool back in September, but was closed due to restrictions brought in by the government to restrict the spread of the Covid-19 pandemic.
+The major exhibition features over 250 photographs taken over a 60 year career – and which have all been printed by Sir Don McCullin himself in his home darkroom.

 Alongside his iconic documentary work, the exhibition will show his travel assignments and his long-term passion with landscape and still life which he has turned his camera to more frequently in the last 30 years.